purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-factory.rst

 ~~~~~~

 `ChassisController <abstract-chassis-controller.html>`_ using the V5 motor's integrated control.
-This constructor assumes a skid steer layout.
+This constructor assumes an x-drive layout.
 Puts the motors into degree units.
 Throws a
 ``std::invalid_argument`` exception if the gear ratio is zero.

 .. tabs ::